Mohamed5601/NeuroGuard-RL/README.md

 The goal of the project was mainly to experiment with reinforcement learning workflows, execution safety, and modular trading system design rather than build a production-ready platform.

+## Future Ideas

+One direction I would like to explore later is combining the current execution framework with a higher-level LLM-based system for market interpretation and strategy adaptation.

+The idea would be to keep execution and risk validation isolated while using language models for slower decision-making tasks like:
+- market regime analysis
+- news interpretation
+- sentiment monitoring
+- dynamic strategy adjustments

+For now, the focus of this repository is still on the lower-level execution and reinforcement learning infrastructure.

 ## Note

 This is a research repo, not a production trading system.
 It is meant for learning, experimentation, and portfolio presentation.